 Artillery All Around

 It’s like baking a cake.
 You don’t just have a ready-made cake appear out of nowhere.
-You’ve got the eggs, you’ve got the flour, and you’ve got all the other ingredients, and you put them together and then you have a cake.
+You’ve got the eggs, the flour, and all the other ingredients; you put them together and then you have a cake.
 We approach our experiences as if they were ready-made cakes, but they’re not.
 We’re actually back there in the kitchen, cooking up these things.